Alicia Priest, President

-Katherine Bishop, who took office as OEA Vice President on July 7, 2015, is a National Board Certified Teacher in Exceptional Needs.
+Katherine Bishop, now in her second term at OEA Vice President, is a National Board Certified Teacher in Exceptional Needs.
 Prior to taking office, she was an instructional coach at Putnam City West High School in west Oklahoma City, where she graduated from high school.
 She spent most of her career - 23 years - as an exceptional needs educator in the Putnam City Public School District, providing moderate to intensive services to elementary students.

 In 2000, Katherine was appointed to the National Education Association’s IDEA Special Education Resource Cadre.
 She co-chaired the Exceptional Needs Standards Committee for National Board for Professional Teaching Standards and was appointed as member of the ELA Work Team for the Common Core State Standards, including subcommittee work on Application to Students with Disabilities.